A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Hydrogen-enabled Planning Enhancement for MESs

-Although uncertain fault models are considered in \cite{Gao2024}, they did not consider the parameter uncertainties in load and renewable generation.
-In \cite{Oh2024}, Oh \emph{et al.} proposed a two-level resilient planning approach for gas-electric-based multi-energy systems, including a microgrid, when $N-k$ contingencies are considered.
-The upper level intends to minimize the total cost of the microgrid by deciding the capacity, location, and quantity of each component (e.g., distributed generators, BESSs, HESSs, wind turbines, photovoltaic panels).
-The lower level intends to maximize the restored load.
-Simulation results showed that the proposed approach can enhance the system's resilience by the adoption of the microgrid and reduce expected electric load loss by 30\%-34\%.
+In \cite{Qu2024}, Qu \emph{et al.} investigated a tri-level robust planning problem for enhancing the resilience of distribution networks considering deterministic line faults.
+The optimization objective is to minimize the weighted sum of annual investment cost and annual load shedding cost, and decision variables of the first-level problem are the locations, quantities, and capacities of hydrogen microgrids and soft open points.
+To generate the stochastic line fault scenarios, a multi-type natural disaster model was developed.
+To solve the formulated tri-level MILP problem, a mixed-integer L-shaped method was proposed.
+Simulation results indicated that cooperative planning of hydrogen microgrids and soft open points can significantly enhance the resilience of the distribution network and reduce load shedding by 68.4\%.
 In \cite{Gu2024}, Gu \emph{et al.} proposed a tri-level planning method to determine the capacities of HESSs and gas turbines for an electricity-hydrogen island energy system while taking the uncertainties of wind power, electric load, and line faults into consideration.
-As shown in Fig.~\ref{fig_7}, three levels could be identified.
-Note that levels 2 and 3 intend to maximize the profit under the worst-case scenario, while level 1 intends to maximize the sum of the maximum profit obtained from level 2 minus the investment cost, which consists of the annual average investment cost (AAIC), the annual average depreciation cost (AADC), and the annual average fixed operation and maintenance cost (AAFOMC).
+As shown in Fig.~\ref{fig_8}, three levels could be identified.
+Note that levels 2 and 3 intend to maximize the profit under the worst-case scenario, while level 1 intends to maximize the sum of the maximum profit obtained from level 2 minus the investment cost, which consists of the annual average investment cost, the annual average depreciation cost, and the annual average fixed operation and maintenance cost.
 To achieve the above aim, a $\max$-$\min$-$\max$ tri-level problem was formulated under different representative days.
 Finally, a nested C\&CG algorithm was adopted to solve the formulated problem.
 Compared with the case that only considers worst-case contingency, the proposed planning method can reduce load shedding by 86\%.
+Similarly, Bernecker \emph{et al.}\cite{BerneckerM2026} investigated a capacity planning problem for fully decarbonized European electricity systems based on tri-level robust optimization framework considering Dunkelflaute extreme weather events (i.e., prolonged periods of low wind and solar availability).
+The first level focuses on minimizing investment cost, the second level focuses on maximizing the total system cost by finding the worst-case realizations, and third level focus on minimizing the total system cost under the given uncertainty realization.
+By merging the dual problem of the third-level subproblem with the second-level subproblem, an equivalent maximization problem can be derived.
+Finally, the $\min-\max$ problem could be solved by C\&CG algorithm.
+Simulation results indicated the importance of considering widespread regional weather events when designing a robust Europe electricity system.